Ghost Attachment Styles

 There are three doodles in this Ghost Attachment Style series.

-The first doodle is a drawing of a grey and white brick shower with two soap bottles on the floor.
-There is a ghost in the forefront of the drawing who has an anxious expression and is saying, “Let me haunt you ALL THE TIME!!”
+The first doodle is a drawing of a grey and white brick shower with two soap bottles on the side of the tub.
+There is a ghost in the forefront of the drawing, who has an anxious expression, is saying, “Let me haunt you ALL THE TIME!!”
 Behind the ghost is a person who is scared and wrapped up in the shower curtain.
 The doodle has a yellow banner across it that reads, “Preoccupied.”

-The second doodle is a drawing of a living room with brown patterned floors and an off white wall color.
-There are two pictures hanging on the right side of the wall, one is of a smiling rainbow and the other is of a dark rain cloud.
-On the left side of the doodle is a brown side table with a black lamp that is glowing and a pink salt lamp on it.
+The second doodle is a drawing of a living room with brown floors, a white rug, and a dark green wall color that has a grey and pink heart crown moulding..
+There is a picture hanging on the right side of the wall of a spider web, with a pumpkin ottomon below this that has a blanket spilling out.
+On the left side of the doodle is a brown side table with a light pink, textured lamp on it.
 In the middle of the drawing is a ghost sitting in an armchair with a flat affect who is saying, “It’s fine.
 I don’t need to haunt you.
 I’ll just be over here if you want to be haunted.”
 The doodle has a yellow banner across it that reads, “Avoidant.”

-The third doodle is of an outdoor scene, with blue skies, grey ground, and green trees in the foreground.
-In the right side of the drawing, there is a person running who has dark hair pulled into a ponytail, and is wearing a red tank top with white shorts.
-There is a ghost to the left side of the drawing with a happy expression who is saying, “I suppose I could ask if she’s cool being haunted right now, but I support her other interests and I know she’ll be around for me to haunt later.”
+The third doodle is of an outdoor scene, with blue skies, brown ground, and green trees in the foreground.
+In the right side of the drawing, there is a person running who has dark hair and is wearing a yellow tank top with blues shorts.
+There is a ghost to the left side of the drawing with a happy expression who is saying, “I support her other interests and I know she’ll be around for me to haunt later.”
 The doodle has a yellow banner across it that reads, “Secure.”